sravary/spoonfolo/README.md

 # Spoonfolo
-Web App that let's you search recipes, save to Shopping List and Like them for future reference by using a REST API and all bundled up with Webpack.
+Web App that let's you search recipes, save to Shopping List and Like them for future reference by using a public REST API and all bundled up with Webpack.
 - - - - - - - - - - - - - - - - - - -
 https://examplesitecomingsoon.com